 - The theme and plot of the game are similar to the film Crocodile Dundee II.
 The Bayou Billy character art on the Japanese box even looked similar to Crocodile Dundee.

 - Bayou Billy appeared on two episodes of the NES themed cartoon series Captain N: The Game Master.
 He appears in an episode titled "How's Bayou", where he is the main villain.
-Joking about the difficulty of the game, Bayou Billy was said to be the one game even Captain N was unable to finish, until he bought a Game Genie in season 4.
+Joking about the difficulty of the game, Bayou Billy was said to be the one game even Captain N was unable to finish.

 - A LCD handheld version of the game was also released.